adriankumpf/discovergy/README.md

 {:ok, %Discovergy.Client{}}
 ```

-Then pass the client the respective endpoint function.
-For example, to list all meters that the user has access to:
+Then pass the `client` to the respective endpoint function.
+For example, to list all meters the user has access to:

 ```elixir
 iex> Discovergy.Metadata.get_meters(client)